-Please refer to Table 9 for information on the available operational codes (OpCode) and the associated data field functions (the data field's function is dependent on the OpCode).
+Please refer to Table 7 for information on the available operational codes (OpCode) and the associated data field functions (the data field's function is dependent on the OpCode).

 Op Code # Inst Inst_data Function 0 CONTINUE Ignored Program execution continues to next instruction.
-1 STOP Ignored Stop execution of program.
-Aborts the operation of the micro-controller with no control of output states (all TTL values remain from previous instruction).
-It is recommended that prior to the STOP opcode a short interval should be added to set the output states as desired.
-2 LOOP Number of desired loops.
+1 STOP lgnored Stop execution of program.
+Aborts the operation of the micro-controller.
+(Please see note below) 2 LOOP Number of desired loops.
 This value must be greater than or equal to 1.
 Specify beginning of a loop.
 Execution continues to next instruction.
-Data used to specify number of loops 3 END_LOOP Address of beginning of loop Specify end of a loop.
+Data used to specify number of loops.
+3 END_LOOP Address of beginning of loop Specify end of a loop.
 Execution returns to beginning of loop and decrements loop counter.
-4 JSR Address of first subroutine instruction Program execution jumps to beginning of a subroutine 5 RTS Ignored Program execution returns to instruction after JSR was called 6 BRANCH Address of next instruction Program execution continues at specified instruction 7 LONG_DELAY Number of desired loops.
-This value must be greater than or equal to 3.
+4 JSR Address of first subroutine instruction Program execution jumps to beginning of a subroutine.
+5 RTS Ignored Program execution returns to instruction after JSR was called.
+6 BRANCH Address of next instruction Program execution continues at specified instruction.
+7 LONG_DELAY Delay multiplier.
+This value must be greater than or equal to 2.
 For long interval instructions.
-Data field specifies a multiplier of the delay field.
-Execution continues to next instruction 8 WAIT Ignored Program execution stops and waits for software or hardware trigger.
+Executes length of pulse given in the time field multiplied by the value in the data field.
+8 WAIT Ignored Program execution stops and waits for software or hardware trigger.
 Execution continues to next instruction after receipt of trigger.
 A WAIT instruction must be preceded by an instruction lasting longer than the minimum instruction time.

-Table 9: Op Code and Data Field Description.
+Table 7: Op Code and Data Field Description.